Bull Calf Jubilee

 Logically, we value foremost the contributions of our musician-contributors.
 But we also recognize that this important work cannot be done without effort from members of our large and diverse community who value music and feel moved to support the challenging work of preserving local voices for future generations.
 Toward that end, please feel free to offer your support of this effort in any way that you feel inclined.
 (Please note that, at present, Bull Calf Records is not a 501 (c) corporation, so any financial contributions are not tax-deductible).

-Plans are in place to expand Bull Calf Records’ mission to include podcast broadcasting formatted in an “open conversation” style.
+Bull Calf Records’ is expanding it's mission to include podcast broadcasting formatted in an “open conversation” style.
 We are grateful to our friend and collaborator, videographer Jonathan Pesina, for the generous gift of his time and remarkable talent.
 Although our initial podcasts are being recorded at “Create”, future broadcasts may broadcast from any location where music and creative, thoughtful conversation can be is found.